HomKeen/DSC180B-Q2-Capstone/index.md

 <center><h4>Heatmap of Granger Causality Importance</h4></center>
 <center><img src="assets/rnn_importance_heatmap.png" frameBorder=20></center>
 The direction of causality is denoted as (row -> column).
-For example: the value of Importance of Petroleum Production for predicting Electricity (Fossil Fuels) is 0.3.
-We use an importance value >= 0.1 to support Granger Causality.
+For example: the value of Importance of Petroleum Production for predicting Global Temperature is 0.2.
+We use an importance value threshold >= 0.1 to support Granger Causality.

 ### Instantaneous Causal Relations with CD-NOD Algorithm and Structural Causal Models

 <center><h4>Node-Link Diagram of Causal Relations using CD-NOD Algorithm</h4></center>
 <center><img src="assets/scm_node.png" frameBorder=20></center>
-Using an additive noise model to analyze the direction between Methane and Petroleum Production, we found the causal direction goes both ways: (Methane -> Petroleum Production) & (Petroleum Production -> Methane)
+Using an additive noise model to analyze the direction between Methane and Petroleum Production, we found the causal relations doe not exist.
+This disagrees with the CD-NOD algorithm.
+However, we emphasize that a poor result like this is expected.

 ### Combined Time-Delayed and Instantaneous Causal Relations

 <center><h4>Node-Link Diagram of Causal Relations using CD-NOD Algorithm on NN Residuals</h4></center>
 <center><img src="assets/combined_node.png" frameBorder=20></center>
-Using an additive noise model to analyze the direction between Methane and Petroleum Production, we found the causal direction goes both ways: (Methane -> Petroleum Production) & (Petroleum Production -> Methane)
+Using an additive noise model to analyze the direction between Methane and Petroleum Production, we found the causal direction goes one way: (Petroleum Production -> Methane).

-Using an additive noise model to analyze the direction between Electricity (Fossil Fuels) and Electricity (Clean), we found the causal direction goes both ways: (Electricity (Fossil Fuels) -> Electricity (Clean)) & (Electricity (Clean) -> Electricity (Fossil Fuels))
+Using an additive noise model to analyze the direction between Electricity (Fossil Fuels) and Electricity (Clean), we found the causal direction goes one way : (Electricity (Fossil Fuels) -> Electricity (Clean)).

+Both of these finding make sense: both electricity variables are highly correlated, and petroleum production (and consumption) indeed causes methane emissions.

 ### Findings
 As you can see, there are a lot of causal relations connecting each feature within the earth system.
-From our results, many of the causal directions make sense from previous knowledge, like Petroleum Production being an important factor in Global Temperature change.
+From our results, most of the causal directions make sense from previous knowledge, like Petroleum Production being an important factor in Global Temperature change.
 We can see particularly strong relations with relations that are consistent from model to model.
 However, some relationships are completely different between each method, such as Electricity (Fossil Fuels) and Global Temperature having three different causal relations: No relation (Time-Lagged), Global Temperature causing Fossil Fuel Electricity (Instantaneous), and Fossil Fuel Electricity causing Global Temperature (Combined).
 As shown in the diagram at the top of the page, the earth system is massive, and our models are much simpler than the true system.
 However, going forward, adding to these types of models will only improve them, with updated, longer data, or with brand new features.

 #### For more information:
 Please refer to our research <a href="TEST_REPORT.pdf">report</a>